hargata/lubelog_docs/misc/frequently requested feature requests.md

 >| ### Add Support for Foreign Locale
 >|
 >| LubeLogger supports whichever locale is installed onto your system, please see [[Docker Installation|Installation/Getting%20Started#docker]] and [[Troubleshooting Locale Issues|Installation/Troubleshooting#locale-issues]]

+>| ### Data Interpolation For Missed/Partial Fuel Ups
+>|
+>| The aggregates and calculations in LubeLogger are only as good as the data you put in.
+The app will not and should not make any assumptions about the distance you have traveled or any missed fuel ups in between records.
+If your record keeping is imperfect, you cannot expect perfect data aggregates.